Tax amnesty: Economic and financial

 During the crisis period, financial difficulties of taxpayers as well as increased public expenditures may occur.
 Tax amnesties are considered necessary in order to collect at least some of the tax claims.
 It also helps relieve the taxpayers, who are unable to pay tax debts, and revive the market.

 Political

 Possibility of tax amnesty may be used by political parties to gain more votes when the next election period is about to come.
 Determination of the extent of the amnesty is entirely a political decision and is in the government's power.

 Technical and administrative

-For resolving existing confusions, defective points of the system, and making radical changes on the tax system, liquidation of past periods may be necessary.
-It is also hard and administratively exhaustive to collect tax debt from taxpayers in financial difficulties.
-Tax courts have a heavy job workload and collecting taxes takes a long time.
-Tax amnesty is an easy and beneficial way to solve these administrative difficulties.
+To resolve areas of confusion or defects or make radical changes in the tax system, liquidation of past periods may be necessary.
+It is also administratively difficult to collect tax debt from taxpayers in financial difficulties.
+Tax courts may have a large workload and tax collection is time consuming.
+Tax amnesty can be a simple way to solve these administrative difficulties.